evykassirer/edtech-resources/organizations.md

-# Welcome to my spreadsheet of edtech companies!
+# Welcome to my list of edtech companies!

 I love edtech and I have found a bunch of companies in the field over the years along with some contacts of people working there :)